awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-aws-service-specific-topics.md

 | --- | --- | --- |
 | Amazon Athena | [Querying AWS CloudTrail Logs](https://docs.aws.amazon.com/athena/latest/ug/cloudtrail-logs.html) | Using Athena with CloudTrail logs is a powerful way to enhance your analysis of AWS service activity\.
 For example, you can use queries to identify trends and further isolate activity by attribute, such as source IP address or user\.
 You can automatically create tables for querying logs directly from the CloudTrail console, and use those tables to run queries in Athena\.
 For more information, see [Creating a Table for CloudTrail Logs in the CloudTrail Console](https://docs.aws.amazon.com/athena/latest/ug/cloudtrail-logs.html#create-cloudtrail-table-ct) in the [Amazon Athena User Guide](https://docs.aws.amazon.com/athena/latest/ug/)\.
 Running queries in Amazon Athena incurs additional costs\.
 For more information, see [Amazon Athena Pricing\.](https://aws.amazon.com/athena/pricing/) |
 | Amazon CloudWatch Logs | [Monitoring CloudTrail Log Files with Amazon CloudWatch Logs](monitor-cloudtrail-log-files-with-cloudwatch-logs.md) | You can configure CloudTrail with CloudWatch Logs to monitor your trail logs and be notified when specific activity occurs\.
 For example, you can define CloudWatch Logs metric filters that will trigger CloudWatch alarms and send notifications to you when those alarms are triggered\.
 Standard pricing for Amazon CloudWatch and Amazon CloudWatch Logs applies\.
 For more information, see [Amazon CloudWatch Pricing](https://aws.amazon.com/cloudwatch/pricing/)\.   |

+## CloudTrail integration with Amazon EventBridge<a name="cloudtrail-aws-service-specific-topics-eventbridge"></a>

+Amazon EventBridge is an AWS service that delivers a near real\-time stream of system events that describe changes in AWS resources\.
+In EventBridge, you can create rules that responds to events recorded by CloudTrail\.
+For more information, see [ Create a rule in Amazon EventBridge](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-get-started.html#eb-gs-create-rule)\.

+You can deliver events that you are subscribed to on your trail to EventBridge\.
+When you create a rule with the EventBridge console, choose either the `AWS API Call via CloudTrail` event type to deliver CloudTrail data and management events, or the `AWS Insight via CloudTrail` event type to deliver Insights events\.

+Sending data that is logged by CloudTrail to EventBridge requires that you have at least one trail\.
+For more information about how to create a trail, see [Creating a Trail](cloudtrail-create-a-trail-using-the-console-first-time.md)\.

+**Note**
+Events from API actions that start with the keywords `List`, `Get`, or `Describe` are not processed by EventBridge, with the exception of events from the following STS actions: `GetFederationToken` and `GetSessionToken`\.

 ## CloudTrail integration with AWS Organizations<a name="cloudtrail-aws-service-specific-topics-organizations"></a>